$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Conserved charges: geometric approach

 In this section we derive the form of conserved charges associated with deformed Poincar\'e symmetry.
 We know from Noether theorem that there is the one-to-one correspondence between the symmetries and charges conservation.
 In what follows we define the symmetries by demanding conservation of the associated charges .
 Then we show that Poisson brackets of the charges we constructed form a representation of the Poincar\'e algebra.

-In order to compute the charges associated with symmetries of the action we make use of the covariant phase space formalism (cf. Ref.\ \cite{Harlow:2019yfa} for a comprehensive recent review and references to the original works.)
+In order to compute the charges associated with symmetries of the action we make use of the covariant phase space formalism (cf. Ref.\ \cite{Harlow:2019yfa} for a comprehensive recent review and references to the original works and \cite{Arzano:2007gr} for a past attempt to used this formalism in the context of $\kappa$-deformed theories.).
+This approach allows us a much more direct computation of the charges, which were otherwise proved to be prohibitively difficult, starting from the action and taking its variation.
 The conserved charge $Q_\xi$ related to the symmetry associated with the continuous vector field (generator of an infinitesimal transformation) $\xi$ is defined by the equation

 where $\delta$ is the exterior derivative in the phase space, i.e.\ on the set of solutions of the equations of motion.
 The object $\delta_\xi$ is a vector field in phase space generated by the vector field $\xi$.
 In other words, $\delta_\xi A$ measures the infinitesimal variation of the object $A$ in phase space due to the action of the symmetry transformation along $\xi$ in spacetime.
 The symbol $\lrcorner$ denotes contraction of the vector field with the form.